Check-In Suite - From the Trenches

 Tags: For the physical barcode, a popular option is to use key tags like the ones used in grocery stores.

-Email with Barcode: If you have a Twilio account integrated with MinistryPlatform it is possible to have families text in a code, which will then trigger a bounce-back email with their barcode.
+Email with Barcode: If you have a Twilio account integrated with MinistryPlatform it is possible (with extensive custom development) to have families text in a code, which will then trigger a bounce-back email with their barcode.

 Using Fingerprint Scanners with Check-In